blurry-mood/Deep-Learning-Blocks/docs/CNN Layers.md

 ### **How to use**:
 1- Import FReLU:
-> from deepblocks.CNN.FReLU import FReLU
+> from deepblocks import FReLU

 2- Create an instance:
 >  frelu = FReLU(in_channels, kernel_size=3)